ryanmcafee/flavorize/flavors/azure/readme.md

     kubectl get pods --all-namespaces

-Note: There are sometimes transient provisioning issues and you may need to run provision.sh twice for it to complete successfully.

 Note: In order to communicate with the Kubernetes cluster from editors/tools like vscode, you will want to set the KUBECONFIG environment variable to the location of this file on the host system.

-Note: If the provisioning does not work and you have gone through the above steps, check that you only have one k8s module uncommented in main.tf that matches Azure.

 If you continue to experience issues please open an issue with details of the issue and we'll help you get it resolved.